alukin40/aws-automl-ts-cdk/README.md

 As your data might be very different from provided synthetic data, the solution is prepared for being reused with different datasets.
 For that, you need to review/change the configuration file provided in __sample-data__ folder.

 > **Warning**
-> You must upload `automl_problem_config.json` file to the Resource S3 Bucket created by CDK with no prefix __BEFORE__ you will upload `data.zip` file into `raw/`, so the process won't fail as there will be missing Problem Configuration for SageMaker Autopilot for Time Series.
+> You must upload `automl_problem_config.json` file to the Resource S3 Bucket created by CDK in `config/` folder __BEFORE__ you will upload `data.zip` file into `raw/`, so the process won't fail as there will be missing Problem Configuration for SageMaker Autopilot for Time Series.
 > Example of `automl_problem_config.json` file is available in `sample-data` folder in this solution.

 > **Warning**
-> You must upload `batch_transform_job_config.json` file to the Resource S3 Bucket created by CDK with no prefix __BEFORE__ you will upload `data.zip` file into `raw/`, so the process won't fail as there will be missing Batch Transform Job Configuration used for SageMaker API.
+> You must upload `batch_transform_job_config.json` file to the Resource S3 Bucket created by CDK in `config/` folder __BEFORE__ you will upload `data.zip` file into `raw/`, so the process won't fail as there will be missing Batch Transform Job Configuration used for SageMaker API.
 > Example of `batch_transform_job_config.json` file is available in `sample-data` folder in this solution.

 ### Upload to Launch